hashicorp/terraform/website/docs/modules/usage.html.markdown

 for _all_ of the required providers.
 This is to avoid confusion and surprises when mixing both implicit and explicit provider passing.

-In more complex situations it may be necessary for a child module _itself_ to have multiple instances of the same provider.
+Additional provider configurations (those with the `alias` argument set) are _never_ inherited automatically by child modules, and so must always be passed explicitly using the `providers` map.
 For example, a module that configures connectivity between networks in two AWS regions is likely to need both a source and a destination region.
 In that case, the root module may look something like this: